1. Central Wastewater Collection, Treatment & Disposal

 Activity 5:

 Disposal of inappropriate items such as baby wipes and kitchen grease down toilets and drains is a common cause of sewer blockages and overflows.
 Broken or leaking privately owned sewer lines are also a recurring problem, especially in older areas with aging infrastructure.
-Educating and incentivizing citizens to understand what can and cannot be disposed down toilets, sinks and drains, and the importance of maintaining their own lateral sewer lines, will reduce sewage spills and overflows that contribute nutrients and pathogens.
+Educating and incentivizing citizens to understand what can and cannot be disposed of down toilets, sinks, and drains—and the importance of maintaining their private sewer laterals—will reduce sewage spills and overflows that contribute nutrients and pathogens.